American and British English spelling differences: Exceptions

 Many other words have -er in British English.
 These include Germanic words, such as anger, mother, timber and water, and such Romance-derived words as danger, quarter and river.

 The ending -cre, as in acre, lucre, massacre, and mediocre, is used in both British and American English to show that the c is pronounced //k// rather than //s//.
 The spellings euchre and ogre are also the same in both British and American English.

-Theater is the prevailing American spelling used to refer to both the dramatic arts and buildings where stage performances and screenings of films take place (i.e., "movie theaters"); for example, a national newspaper such as The New York Times would use theater in its entertainment section.
-However, the spelling theatre appears in the names of many New York City theatres on Broadway (cf. Broadway theatre) and elsewhere in the United States.
-In 2003, the American National Theatre was referred to by The New York Times as the "American National Theater", but the organization uses "re" in the spelling of its name.
-The John F. Kennedy Center for the Performing Arts in Washington, D.C. has the more common American spelling theater in its references to the Eisenhower Theater, part of the Kennedy Center.
-Some cinemas outside New York also use the theatre spelling.
-(The word "theater" in American English is a place where both stage performances and screenings of films take place, but in British English a "theatre" is where stage performances take place but not film screenings – these take place in a cinema, or "picture theatre" in Australia.)
+The spelling theatre is a variant in American English.
+It appears frequently in names, such as those of many New York City theatres on Broadway, especially of things named when it was still the prevailing spelling.
+(In British English a "theatre" is where stage performances take place but not film screenings – these take place in a cinema, or "picture theatre" in Australia.)

-In the United States, the spelling theatre is sometimes used when referring to the art form of theatre, while the building itself, as noted above, generally is spelled theater.
-For example, the University of Wisconsin–Madison has a "Department of Theatre and Drama", which offers courses that lead to the "Bachelor of Arts in Theatre", and whose professed aim is "to prepare our graduate students for successful 21st Century careers in the theatre both as practitioners and scholars".
+It is sometimes claimed that, in the US, these two spellings have different meanings, with theatre referring to dramatic arts and theater referring to buildings.
+However, the trade magazine American Theatre described this as a "popular myth", as theater is the prevailing American spelling used to refer to both dramatic arts and buildings.
+National US newspapers such as The New York Times use theater in their entertainment sections; the Times even corrects proper names from theatre to theater.
+The spelling theatre was previously more common, prevailing into at least the 1960s, with organizations such as Theatre Communications Group, founded 1961, and The Guthrie Theater, founded 1963, using it.
+The New York Times switched to using theater in 1962, The Guthrie changed its spelling in 1971, and the spelling has become increasingly common since.

 Some placenames in the United States use Centre in their names.
 Examples include the villages of Newton Centre and Rockville Centre, the city of Centreville, Centre County and Centre College.
 Sometimes, these places were named before spelling changes but more often the spelling serves as an affectation.
 Proper names are usually spelled according to their native-variety spelling vocabulary; so, for instance, although Peter is the usual form of the male given name, as a surname both the spellings Peter and Petre (the latter notably borne by a British lord) are found.